wmhass/BDDComicsList/README.md

 1. Start with the interactor.
 Create BDD tests for the interactor, and then unit tests for related classes if needed
     a) Adding test case placeholders for the comics list: 9ac95be00f02e4010f0c9b22a9663df16194a67f
     b) Create interactor class with business logic first and implement the tests
+    c) Remember  to add files to macos test target
 2. Create viewcontroller and views/snapshot tests

 ## 6. UI Tests